blakekl/rpie-preservatives/README.md

 ### Install rpie-preservatives

-- Download the `rpie-preservatives-onend.sh` and `rpie-preservatives-onstart.sh` files from [releases](https://github.com/blakekl/rpie-preservatives/releases) and place them in `/opt/retropie/configs/all/`.
+- Download the `rpie-preservatives.sh` script and place it in `/opt/retropie/configs/all/`
-- Be sure they are executable by running `chmod +x /opt/retropie/configs/all/rpie-preservatives*`.
-- execute the following in a terminal to create your first backup of your saved games `/opt/retropie/configs/all/rpie-preservatives-onend.sh`
+- run the following in a terminal ```sudo chmod +x /opt/retropie/configs/all/rpie-preservatievs.sh && \
-  - <span style="color: red">DO NOT SKIP THIS STEP.</span> If you do, you may lose all your saved games.
+  echo './rpie-preservatives.sh upload $1 $2 $3 $4` >> /opt/retropie/configs/all/runcommand-onend.sh' && \
+  echo './rpie-preservatives.sh download $1 $2 $3 $4` >> /opt/retropie/configs/all/runcommand-onstart.sh' && \
+  /opt/retropie/configs/all/rpie-preservatives.sh upload```
+  - This creates your first backup on the remote and sets up rpie-preservatives to run when launching and quitting a game.
+It will download all the saves for a system when starting a game and uploade them when quitting.
-  - It's a good idea to check your remote store manually at this point to ensure your current save data is stored as you expect.
+- Check your remote store manually at this point to ensure your current save data is stored as you expect.
 Whatever you see on the remote will become your local file system the next time you run a game through emulationstation once you complete the installation.
-- Finally, setup rpie-preservatives to run with runcommand by typing this in a terminal `echo "source /opt/retropie/configs/all/rpie-preservatives-onstart.sh" >> /opt/retropie/configs/all/runcommand-onstart.sh && echo "source /opt/retropie/configs/all/rpie-preservatives-onend.sh" >> /opt/retropie/configs/all/runcommand-onend.sh`

 From now on, your saves for any given system will be synced every time you run a game for that system.